-- Pressure sensors are used to detect fluctuations or drops in pressure for systems that include gases and liquids.
+Pressure sensors are used to detect fluctuations or drops in pressure for systems that include gases and liquids and are used to detect fluctuations or drops in pressure for systems that include gases and liquids.

-- Level sensors are able to detect substance levels in a variety of applications, such as food and beverage manufacturing and water treatment.
+Level sensors detect substance levels in a variety of applications, such as food and beverage manufacturing and water treatment.

-- Infrared sensors work by measuring the heat emitted in their area and can detect or emit infrared radiation.
+Infrared sensors work by measuring the heat emitted in their area and can detect or emit infrared radiation.
+Optical sensors

 It is vital to understand how IoT sensor data is captured at a specific moment in time, creating a relentless stream of time series data.

 Understanding how specific data points change over time is the basis for many statistical and business analyses — a combination of the changes in relative humidity and temperature over time help dictate what we think of as "weather", for instance.
 Each time an action is performed within a network, logs are created that allow users to trace unique activities after they occurred.
 Even things such as economic data are technically time series data points, often compared to past results and projected into the future.

 There is a fair amount of confusion around the difference between time series data and sensor data.
 When you consider the various types of sensor data and how they are used, and the fact that sensors can capture changes in the physical world at a single point in time — it quickly becomes clear that sensor data is time series data!